pandorabots/pandorabots.github.io/_articles/simplefaqprocess.md

 ## Step 3: Develop Symbolic Reductions

-There are several ways to develop Symbolic Reductions (the "many patterns, one reply" concept)
+There are several ways to develop Symbolic Reductions (the "many patterns, one reply" concept) as shown below.

+*Note on pattern and normalization*:
+Patterns must be stripped of punctuation and any other normalization that you have specified in your bot (i.e. normal.substitution file).
+For example, do not include "." (period) or "?" (question mark) and also if you have the substitution in your normal file, "don't" should be "DO NOT" in your pattern tags.

 ### Exact Match
 If you have a list from chat history, you can just keep adding each question as a symbolic reduction (using [srai](http://pandorabots.github.io/aiml/srai/) AIML tag).